t-well/vulnscan/README.md

     CVE results are based on basic keyword search using product and version.
 Manual verification is recommended.

     Only top 5 CVEs per service are returned for brevity.

----

-Let me know if you want to add a license, contribution guidelines, or install via `pip`/Makefile.